Visgean/visgean/README.md

 Hi, **I am Martin**, but I go by **Visgean on the internet**.
 Apart from software engineering I am interested in renewables, deep learning, weather and photography.

 I help companies with API development and software engineering on freelance basis in London and worldwide.
 In past I have enjoyed collaborating with Machine learning engineers and data scientist to help put their experiments to production.

-I am interesteded in perm or contracts working with rust, golang or kotlin.